STEMTera/stemtera.github.io/en/begin/_posts/2000-04-04-exercise-2-sketch.md

 ---
 author: jpliew
-title: "Getting Started with Circuits"
+title: "Exercise 2 - Pulse Width Modulation (PWM) Sketch"
 layout: guide
-post-card-type: article
 lang: en
-description: How to upload Arduino PWM sketch into the (STMB).
+description: In order to upload Arduino PWM sketch into the (STMB), launch Arduino IDE then click File -> New.
+A new sketch editing window will appear.
+Copy the whole block of code below and paste it into the new sketch window, overwriting the empty `setup()` and `loop()` that was pre-created.
+Ensure that the board selected is Arduino Uno and the right COM port is chosen according to "Board Selection" chapter.

 contents:
 ---